alix-dumoulin/just-another-ds-blog/content/about.md

-*If you have any suggestios, feedback, or would like to get in touch, feel free to contact me at a.dumoulin@lse.ac.uk*
+*If you have any suggestions, feedback, or would like to get in touch, feel free to contact me at a.dumoulin@lse.ac.uk*